dinravAMZ/matilda-optimize-aws-workshop/content/5_LicenseOpt/1_Recommendations.md

 ---
 ## License Optimization Recommendations

-License optimization recommendations are found under **Savings**.
-Click the **Savings** button at the top of the page and sort the recommendations to find a BYOL recommendation at the top of the page (alphabetical).
+License optimization recommendations are found under **Savings.** Some keywords to locate license optimization recommendations from the search bar include…

+* “License” will provide a more comprehensive list
+* “BYOL” will locate specific license recommendations
+* “Enterprise” or “Standard” will locate specific license recommendations
+* “SQL Server” will locate many recommendations, including those specific to SQL Server licenses

-In this example we will look at the recommendation, **BYOL to License Included recommendations (Windows / SQL Server)**, with a resource name of **mcmawsdev02**.
+In this example we will look at the recommendation, **BYOL to License Included recommendations (Windows / SQL Server)**, with a resource name of **mcmawsdev02.**

 ![MPW.05.01](/images/MPW.05.01.png)